 Forgery/Plagiarism - Lying or misrepresentation of any kind is prohibited.
-(See Academic Honesty on page 31.)

 Homework - It is expected that homework will be completed and turned in on time.
 Failure to do so may results in a lower grade and may be made up during lunch inconvenience (loss of recess time).
 Consistent decisions to avoid homework or classroom assignments will result in an in-school suspension.